- Community of Practice

 For more information on the project please see the link PAHO Factsheet.pdf

-As part of the project, the UWI in partnership with the University of Miami will be running a Climate Change and Health Leaders fellowship program.
+As part of the project, the UWI will be running a Climate Change and Health Leaders Fellowship Programme.

-Eligible Caribbean Countries: Antigua & Barbuda, Bahamas, Barbados, Belize, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago
+Eligible Caribbean Countries for Round 2: Antigua & Barbuda, Belize, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Jamaica, Saint Kitts and Nevis, Trinidad and Tobago.

 Duration: 12 months.
-It is currently planned for the first round of the Fellowship to run from May / June 2021 – April / May 2022.
+It is currently planned for the second round of the Fellowship to run from May / June 2022 – April / May 2023.

 Background to the Fellowship: